 Pheasant season is from Nov.
-8 to Dec.
-22, 2013.
+1 to Dec.
+15, 2014.
 A valid hunting license and Indiana game bird habitat stamp privilege are required to hunt pheasants.
-Hunter orange clothing requirements (see General Regulations) must be met while hunting pheasants.
+Hunter orange clothing requirements must be met while hunting pheasants.
 The daily bag limit for pheasants is two male (cock) pheasants.

 It is illegal to shoot female pheasants (hens), except during put-and-take hunts in designated areas.
 If you take a pheasant, you must leave the head and head plumage attached while you are transporting the bird.
 There are no equipment or ammunition restrictions for pheasant hunting.
 A 12- or 20-gauge shotgun loaded with 4- to 6-size shot is recommended.

 Pheasants are released for put-and-take hunting on Atterbury, Glendale, J. E. Roush Lake, Pigeon River (west of State Road 3), Tri-County, Willow Slough and Winamac FWAs.
-The cost for put-and-take hunts is $25 per person and the bag limit is two birds.
+The cost for put-and-take hunts is $25 per person.
+The bag limit for put-and-take pheasant hunting is two birds of either sex.
 A hunter filling his/her limit in the put-and-take hunt may not take any more pheasants that day.

 Hunters can reserve put-and-take pheasant hunts online from Sept.
 1 until midnight on Nov.
 30 at hunting.IN.gov.
 Hunts are no longer available first-come, first-served at the property.

 Hunters can select the date, property, and area for their hunt.
 Pheasant hunting season is extended on Atterbury and Glendale until Jan.
-15. The bag limit for put-and-take pheasant hunting is two birds of either sex.
+10, 2015.
+The bag limit during the extended pheasant season on Atterbury and Glendale is two pheasants of either sex.

-The Division of Fish and Wildlife conducts special reserved pheasant hunts on game bird habitat areas in northern Indiana (Benton, Newton and White counties).
+The Division of Fish & Wildlife conducts special reserved pheasant hunts on game bird habitat areas in northern Indiana (Benton, Jasper, Newton, Porter, Warren and White counties).
 Hunters can apply online athunting.IN.gov.

-Quail hunting is divided into two regions – north and south.
-State Road 26 is the dividing line.
+Quail hunting is divided into two regions — north and south.
+Interstate 74 is the dividing line.
 The north region season is from Nov.
-8 to Dec.
-22, 2013.
+1 to Dec.
+15, 2014.
 The south region season is from Nov.
-8, 2013 to Jan.
-15, 2014.
+1, 2014 to Jan.
+10, 2015.